The quantization of Proca fields on globally hyperbolic spacetimes: Hadamard states and M{\o}ller operators: Existence of Proca Hadamard states in globally hyperbolic spacetimes

 If $A$ is a spacelike compact solution of the Proca equation (\ref{ProcaA}), then it satisfies (\ref{EQ1})-(\ref{EQ3}) and its Cauchy data (\ref{Cdata}) satisfy the constraints (\ref{CCdata}).
 On the other hand, if we have smooth compactly supported Cauchy data (\ref{Cdata}), then the two Klein-Gordon equations (\ref{EQ1}) and (\ref{EQ2}) admit unique spacelike compact smooth solutions which also satisfies (\ref{EQ33}) as a consequence.
 If the said Cauchy data satisfy the constraint (\ref{CCdata}), then also (\ref{EQ3}) is satisfied, because it is equivalent to the unique solution of (\ref{EQ33}) with zero Cauchy data.
 In that case, the two solutions $ A^{(0)}$ and $ A^{(1)}$ define a unique solution of the Proca equation with the said Cauchy data.

 We have established the following result completely extracted from the theory of normally hyperbolic equations.

-\begin{proposition} Let $(\M, g) = (\Sigma, - dt\otimes dt + h)$ be a smooth globally hyperbolic ultrastatic spacetime, where $h$ is a smooth complete Riemannian metric on $\Sigma$.
-Consider the Cauchy problem on $(\M, g)$ for the smooth $1$-form $A$ satisfying the Proca equation (\ref{ProcaA}) for $m^2>0$, with smooth compactly supported Cauchy data (\ref{Cdata}) on $\Sigma$ viewed as the $t=0$ time slice. \\ The Proca Cauchy problem for $A$ with constrains (\ref{CCdata}) is equivalent, regarding existence and uniqueness of smooth solutions spacelike compact, to the double normally hyperbolic Klein-Gordon constrained Cauchy problem (\ref{EQ1})-(\ref{EQ3}), for the fields $ A^{(0)} \in \Gamma_{sc}(\V_g^{(0)})$ and $ A^{(1)} \in \Gamma_{sc}(\V_g^{(1)})$, with the same initial data (\ref{Cdata}) and constraints (\ref{CCdata}).
-As a consequence, \begin{itemize} \item[(1)] every smooth spacelike compact solution of the Proca equation $A\in \Gamma_{sc}(\V_g)$ (\ref{ProcaA}) defines compactly supported smooth Cauchy data on $\Sigma$ which satisfy the constraints (\ref{CCdata}); \item[(2)] if the Cauchy data are smooth, compactly support and satisfy (\ref{CCdata}), then there is a unique smooth spacelike compact solution of the Proca equation $A\in \Gamma_{sc}(\V_g)$ (\ref{ProcaA}) associated to them; \item[(3)] the support of a solution $A\in \Gamma_{sc}(\V_g)$ with smooth compactly supported initial data satisfies $supp(A) \subset J^+(S) \cup J^-(S)$, where $S \subset \Sigma$ is the union of the supports of the Cauchy data.\\ \end{itemize} \end{proposition}
+\begin{proposition} Let $(\M, g) = (\Sigma, - dt\otimes dt + h)$ be a smooth globally hyperbolic ultrastatic spacetime with $dt$ past directed, where $h$ is a smooth complete Riemannian metric on $\Sigma$.
+Consider the Cauchy problem on $(\M, g)$ for the smooth $1$-form $A$ satisfying the Proca equation (\ref{ProcaA}) for $m^2>0$, with smooth compactly supported Cauchy data (\ref{Cdata}) on $\Sigma$ viewed as the $t=0$ time slice. \\ The Proca Cauchy problem for $A$ with constraints (\ref{CCdata}) is equivalent, regarding existence and uniqueness of spacelike compact smooth solutions , to the double normally hyperbolic Klein-Gordon constrained Cauchy problem (\ref{EQ1})-(\ref{EQ3}), for the fields $ A^{(0)} \in \Gamma_{sc}(\V_g^{(0)})$ and $ A^{(1)} \in \Gamma_{sc}(\V_g^{(1)})$, with the same initial data (\ref{Cdata}) and constraints (\ref{CCdata}).
+As a consequence, \begin{itemize} \item[(1)] every smooth spacelike compact solution of the Proca equation $A\in \Gamma_{sc}(\V_g)$ (\ref{ProcaA}) defines compactly supported smooth Cauchy data on $\Sigma$ which satisfy the constraints (\ref{CCdata}); \item[(2)] if the Cauchy data are smooth, compactly supported and satisfy (\ref{CCdata}), then there is a unique smooth spacelike compact solution of the Proca equation $A\in \Gamma_{sc}(\V_g)$ (\ref{ProcaA}) associated to them; \item[(3)] the support of a solution $A\in \Gamma_{sc}(\V_g)$ with smooth compactly supported initial data satisfies $supp(A) \subset J^+(S) \cup J^-(S)$, where $S \subset \Sigma$ is the union of the supports of the Cauchy data.\\ \end{itemize} \end{proposition}